Mobile primary care clinic for Halifax

 • Muscle pain

-Lab or diagnostic imaging requisitions will not be part of the mobile service.
+Lab and diagnostic imaging requisitions will not be part of this mobile service.

 Please note other options for care: